The US Awakens to Terrorism: Al Qaeda's attacks upon the United StatesWeek 2

 - How many of the recommendations have been implemented?

-Dr. and Mrs. Lewis invite current and former students, with friends, to their home for an annual candle-lit dinner and outdoor games, 3-6 pm on Sunday; see Dates page for any changes, and check email for driving directions.
+Dr. and Mrs. Lewis invite current and former students, with friends, to their home for an annual dinner party at home, 4-6 pm on Sunday; see Dates page for any changes, and check email for driving directions.

 High resolution images found here | Low resolution images here